Is Empathy Part Of Your COVID-19 Response Plan?

 Often compared and misinterpreted as sympathy, pity, or compassion, Empathy is easily sidelined and considered a “weak” skill with reference to “strong” business skills like negotiation, communication, leadership, networking, etc.

-However, every product that has empathy as its core value has emerged a disruptor, staying afloat in tough times just like the one that Covid-19 has created for all of us and allowing their employees to come up with super innovative ideas which are the needs of this hour.
+However, every product that has empathy as its core value has emerged as a disruptor, staying afloat in tough times just like the one that Covid-19 has created for all of us and allowing their employees to come up with super innovative ideas which are the needs of this hour.

 To be truly empathetic in our fashion/retail business, we must be willing to put in hours of research and patience.
 In this journey, we will then come across many tools that augment empathy or help us get there faster.